 Constipation is a common problem in dogs and can be caused by many different things, including diet, lack of exercise, age, and intestinal obstruction.
 If your dog is having trouble going number two, it’s important to get them checked out by a veterinarian to rule out any serious problems.

 Pumpkin seeds are another great natural remedy for constipation in dogs.
 There are numerous benefits of pumpkins for dogs.
-Pumpkins seeds, in particular, can help with a dog’s constipation.
+Pumpkin seeds, in particular, can help with a dog’s constipation.
 Pumpkin seeds are high in fiber, which helps to regulate digestion and promote regularity.
 They also contain essential fatty acids and minerals like zinc and magnesium, which are beneficial for overall health.

 Minerals oil can also help your dog’s constipation because it is a natural laxative.
 It helps to soften the stool and makes it easier to pass.
 Minerals oil can also help to lubricate the intestines, which can help to prevent constipation in the future.